abutbul/openapi-mcp-generator/README.md

 4. Run the test suite
 5. Submit a pull request

-See [Project Guidelines](./project-guidelines.md) for coding standards and testing requirements.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the (./LICENSE) file for details.